purijatin/spark-retrain-bug/README.md

 After about 10 runs (takes ~20minutes), it ends with OOME.

+## Fix
+This issue is not found if all the input files are merged to a single file.
+Can only be reproduced when each document is in a separate file.

 ## Heap dump details

 The biggest objects in the heapdump: